rewardenv/reward/docs/environments/initializing-laravel.md

     $ composer install

     $ php artisan key:generate --show

     # It should be added in the following format
     APP_KEY=base64:yourkey

+    # Import the new .env content to the runtime environment variables
+    $ source .env

+    # Generate your config cache
+    $ php artisan config:cache
     ```

     ``` ...note::